Ellura Sanctuary, Swan Reach, SA, 5354

 While it looks like the flowers have 6 petals, they are 3 petals and 3 sepals.

 There is a very similar one that is generally larger, Yellow Star (Pauridia vaginata).
 The differences are difficult to spot in photographs unless they are targetted with a macro lens.
 P. vaginata has flowers 15-25 mm wide, leaves 1-3.5 mm wide.
-As you can see, sizes meet so can't be used to distinguish in all cases; ie a large Tiny Star is the same size as a small Yellow Star.
+As you can see, sizes almost meet so can't be used to distinguish in all cases; ie a large Tiny Star is close to the same size as a small Yellow Star.

 A more reliable diagnostic (remember, plants can get eaten so a missing bract isn't definitive) are the bract counts.
 Geoff said "P. vaginata has one bract part way up the stem".